Leading trips, exploring issues you care about

 Our student leadership team, STEP UP (Students Together Engaging in & Practicing Ut Prosim) coordinates all VT Engage service trips.
 Our leaders are passionate about service, social justice, and inspiring change.
-They work closely with peers, VT Engage, and community partners to coordinate service trips based on community-identified need.
+They work closely with peers, VT Engage, and community partners to coordinate community-driven service trips.
 Leaders are trained to develop engaging, learning-centered reflections for each trip.

 Throughout each service experience and STEP UP meetings, they explore their passion for service and the issues they care about.
 STEP UP leaders coordinate a range of service programs and have opportunities to take on increasing responsibility as they progress through STEP UP.

 - Alternative breaks: spend spring break or a portion of winter break immersed in service and learning